simonmackinnon/CertificationStudyNotes/Azure-Fundamentals-AZ900.md

 # AZ900 Azure Fundamentals

 ## Cloud Concepts
+- On-demand / Self-service
+- Can access anywhere in the world
+- Rapid elasticity
+- Only Pay for what you use (resource based/time based)
 - Benefits if using Cloud Services
     - High Availability
         - ability of system to respond to users (% of time)